India - Asia

 A direct hotel transfer is the cleanest first move because Varanasi is much easier once the base and first river access point are already chosen.

 Book hotel, station or airport transfer, and any destination dinner before arrival.
-Leave some boat timing, ghat pauses, and chai stops flexible because the city moves on its own rhythm.
+Leave some boat timing, ghat pauses, and chai stops flexible because the city moves at its own pace.

 Cost overview